 We regularly communicate with many of our largest shareholders regarding our operations and financial results.
 During the years leading up to 2020, we expanded our shareholder communication efforts in an attempt to develop a better understanding of the corporate governance and executive compensation perspectives and practices which are important to our shareholders.
-Our shareholder engagement efforts are directed by Ann Millner, Ed.D., our Lead Independent Director and Chair of our ESG Committee, and A. Scott Anderson, Chair of our Compensation Committee and former Lead Independent Director, and are supported by members of our executive management and investor relations teams.
+Our shareholder engagement efforts have historically been directed by F. Ann Millner, Ed.D., our Lead Independent Director and Chair of our Governance Committee, and A. Scott Anderson, Chair of our Compensation Committee and former Lead Independent Director, and are supported by members of our executive management team.

-As a consequence of the ongoing COVID-19 pandemic, the scope of engagement between our directors and shareholders was reduced significantly during 2020, 2021 and 2022.
-We maintained contact with several of our large shareholders during 2022, primarily through financial conferences and investor presentations; however, most of the input we received with respect to the interests of our shareholders was provided by external advisors and focused on the development of corporate governance and executive compensation practices which are generally deemed favorable by sophisticated shareholders and their advisors.
-After considering that input, during 2022 our Board and its ESG and Compensation Committees took a number of actions which we believe have strengthened our corporate governance and executive compensation practices.
+As a consequence of the COVID-19 pandemic, the scope of engagement between our directors and shareholders was reduced significantly during 2020, 2021 and 2022.
+We maintained contact with several of our large shareholders during 2023, primarily through financial conferences and investor presentations; however, most of the input we received with respect to the interests of our shareholders was provided by external advisors and focused on the development of corporate governance and executive compensation practices which are generally deemed favorable by sophisticated shareholders and their advisors.
+After considering that input, during 2023 our Board and its Governance and Compensation Committees took a number of actions which we believe have strengthened our corporate governance and executive compensation practices.
 Those actions include:

-- Increased the number of independent directors; - Identified experience and skills which would enhance the Board's ability to fulfill its duties and responsibilities and nominated two new directors whom the Board believes will contribute that experience and those skills; - Continued to encourage and provide oversight of expanded sustainable business practices; - Continued and refined the Company's long-term equity performance-based restricted stock program designed to increase the alignment of our executive compensation with Company performance; and - Enhanced oversight of the Company's enterprise risk management practices, under the direction of the Operating Committee.
+- Identified experience and skills which would enhance the Board's ability to fulfill its duties and responsibilities and recruited and nominated an individual whom the Board believes will contribute that experience and those skills: - Reviewed and amended the Governance Guidelines to strengthen our corporate governance practices, including enhancing the emphasis on director education, increasing the responsibilities of the Lead Independent Director, establishing a requirement that not less than 60% of the members of the Board shall be independent directors, requiring the independent directors to review the Company's Corporate Policy on Insider Trading (Insider Trading Policy) and provide oversight of a written report provided by the Company's Chief Legal Officer to the Board, adopting a policy regarding rotation of the Audit Committee Chair, implementing additional practices with respect to the Company's ethics hotline and providing for regular reporting of the Company's Chief Legal Officer and Chief Compliance Officer to the Board; - Continued to encourage and provide oversight of expanded sustainable business practices; - Continued and refined the Company's long-term equity programs designed to increase the alignment of our executive compensation with Company performance; and - Enhanced oversight of the Company's enterprise risk management practices, under the direction of the Operating Committee

 Our Board is committed to implementing governance, executive compensation and sustainability practices which will contribute to the long-term success of the Company.
-To fulfill that commitment, our Board, primarily through its ESG and Compensation Committees, will continue to seek opportunities to consult with major shareholders in appropriate situations.
-We anticipate Dr. Millner and Mr. Anderson will continue to lead those efforts, with the support of members of our executive management and investor relations teams.
+To fulfill that commitment, our Board, primarily through its Governance and Compensation Committees, will continue to seek opportunities to consult with major shareholders in appropriate situations.
+Due to the expiration of Mr. Anderson's term of service as a director, we anticipate Dr. Millner and other Board committee chairs will continue to lead those efforts, with the support of members of our executive management and investor relations teams.